dreikanter/feeder/README.md

     rails feeder:clean                                # Clean old data points rails feeder:import_nitter_instances              # Import public Nitter instances list

+## Development

+- Open a PR to inroduce any change to the `master` branch.
+- A PR should have a clear and detailed description.

+## Deployment

+- Head revision of the `release` branch should be deployed to production.
+- Merge `master` to `release` immediately before the deployment.
+- Use `./bin/release_master` script to push `master` to `release`.
+- Ansible playbooks for deployment and server provisioning: https://github.com/dreikanter/feeder-ansible

 ## Communication

 If you have a question or want to report a bug, please open an issue.